 The flaws of introducing DTI

 We've lived for a while now with the quiet rumblings of the Reserve Bank of New Zealand (RBNZ) wishing to introduce a new macro prudential policy of debt-to-income ratio (DTI) on the premise this is needed to ensure stability in our financial system.
-Much has been written about this and indeed I canvassed the subject myself when I presented at our 2016 annual Property & Trust seminar.

 The RBNZ's whole argument for the necessity of introduction of DTI seems to me to be somewhat inaccurate.
 Some may even say outright distorted.

-Our central bank bases its need for imposing DTI (total debt / total gross income = DTI ratio) on the assumption that banks' funding lent to NZ borrowers is sourced offshore.
+Our central bank bases its need for imposing DTI (total debt / total gross income = DTI ratio) on the assumption that banks' funding lent to New Zealand borrowers is sourced offshore.
 In fact, at the time of writing this article, 29% is funded from offshore sources.
-The argument continues that if there is an unexpected increase in the cost of such funds, the banks will undoubtedly pass that cost onto borrowers by charging higher mortgage interest rates.
+The argument continues that if there is an unexpected increase in the cost of such funds, the banks will undoubtedly pass that cost on to borrowers by charging higher mortgage interest rates.
 Consequently, this could lead to more borrowers incurring financial stress and thus defaulting, resulting in systemic instability of our financial system and generally adversely affecting our economic health overall as a nation.